We are the leading union for precarious workers. We are migrants, we are the so-called "gig economy", we are foster care workers. We are the IWGB

 Fighting for a living wage and fair contracts for cleaners all over London, including the Royal Opera House and John Lewis

-One of the newest branches of the IWGB determined to fight with electrical workers for better conditions and treatment of electrical workers in London
+One of the newest branches of the IWGB determined to fight with electricians, electrical labourers, electrical mates, improvers, adult trainees, and apprentices for better conditions and treatment

 One of the newest branches of the IWGB determined to fight with electrical workers for better conditions and treatment of electrical workers in Scotland